 Sending Christmas cards started in England in 1843.
 Before this time, people used to send private notes wishing Merry Christmas, this was also done for births and to wish a happy new year.

-It also had some religious symbols on it too, for example, sprigs of holly symbolises chastity, while ivy symbolises places God had walked.
+It also had some religious symbols on it too, for example, sprigs of holly symbolizes chastity, while ivy symbolizes places God had walked.

 The message underneath the picture was “A Merry Christmas and a Happy New Year to you.”

 There were one thousand of these cards printed and was sold in only a few stores in London, only one of the original cards still exists today.